 - 3.1.1.
 The Trust Board of Directors has ultimate responsibility for health and safety matters in the school, but will delegate day-to-day responsibility to the Chief Executive Officer and Headteacher. - 3.1.2.
 The Trust Board of Directors has a duty to take reasonable steps to ensure that staff and pupils are not exposed to risks to their health and safety.
 This applies to activities on or off the school premises. - 3.1.3.
 The academy trust, as the employer, also has a duty to: - 3.1.3.1.
 Assess the risks to staff and others affected by school activities in order to identify and introduce the health and safety measures necessary to manage those risks - 3.1.3.2.
-Inform employees about risks and the measures in place to manage them - 3.1.3.3.
-Ensure that adequate health and safety training is provided - 3.1.4.
-Responsibilities for ensuring these measures are in place have been delegated to the Trust Chief Executive Officer and the school's local governing board.
+Inform employees about risks and the measures in place to manage them

+3.1.3.3.
+Ensure that adequate health and safety training is provided3.1.4.
+Responsibilities for ensuring these measures are in place have been delegated to the Trust Chief Executive Officer.